 One of the Most Read Books by Med Students and Physicians in the World

 This book is often referred to as the most famous single-subject book about medicine ever written.
-At its core, it is an extremely useful book about the history of abdominal ailments, as well as a comprehensive list of the physical examinations of patients who have sought treatment for abdominal complaints and problems.
+At its core, it is a handy book about the history of intestinal ailments, as well as a comprehensive list of the physical examinations of patients who have sought treatment for abdominal complaints and problems.

 Robbins and Cotran Review of Pathology, Fourth Edition by Edward C. Klatt & Vinay Kumar

 One of the Most Comprehensive Study Guides on Pathology Ever Written

 With over 1,000 multiple choice questions and answers, this book is the best possible choice for students or anyone else looking to learn more about pathology.
 For students, it is specifically designed to help with regular, every-day coursework or homework and to prepare you for your end-of-course examinations, including the USMLE Step 1 Exam for Pathology.

 This particular edition of the book is designed to help reinforce all of the most fundamentals of both gross and microscopic pathology.
 It also helps the reader better understand the latest findings in the fields of both genetics and molecular biology.
 The book has all of what made the previous editions great, with many new and helpful additions.
 It contains further questions that have come up in the field of pathology since the last printing of the book and their answers, the new hot-topics in pathology, and original illustrations to help with visual learning.